RedactedFury/Fury/x/marketmaker/spec/01_concepts.md

 ## Inclusion of Market Maker

-Any Crescent address can apply as a market maker for selected market pairs.
+Any fury address can apply as a market maker for selected market pairs.
 A governance process decides inclusion, rejection and exclusion of registered market makers.